JoyZadan/html-css-portfolio-project/README.md

 * Mobile Wireframe

 ## Features
-* The Train in XR website is responsive on all device sizes, from the largest of viewports through to Galaxy fold at 280vw.
+* The Train in XR website is responsive on all device sizes, from the largest of viewports through to Galaxy Fold at 280vw.
 * The site also offers interactive elements such as links, working forms and user controllable videos.
 * On its Home page, the site also offers a fully-functioning Augmented Reality experience.